I love teachers! (And not just because I used to be one.)

 Teacher Resources for One Plastic Bag

-The resources for One Plastic Bag are available on the oneplasticbag.com site (click “Worksheets & Guides for Teachers”).
+Many of the resources for One Plastic Bag are available on the oneplasticbag.com site (click “Worksheets & Guides for Teachers”).
 These resources include a powerpoint about the Gambia, worksheets on the Wolof language and counting/math, a word search, a recycled jump rope activity, videos and photos, and more.
 The resources are mostly geared for students in grades 1-5.

 - The Classroom Bookshelf – Lessons on written responses, visual narratives, finding rhymes, the hydrologic cycle, drama, and more are available for grades PreK-5.